 SHINE is created by students, counsellors and researchers.
 Watch, read, listen, find apps and useful links to the best online resources and information about mental health and well-being.

-SHINE with Plymouth University categorises student friendly content on mental health and well-being.View SHINE resources
+SHINE at Plymouth categorises student friendly content on mental health and well-being.View SHINE resources

 Workshops, personal development sessions and events